PriyaranjanKS/FusionDevBlogs/_posts/2024-07-15-Copilot-Website-Orchestration.md

 This Copilot assistant will **help farmers by providing information across three scenarios where specific information resides on three different websites**.
 The Copilot by itself is embedded within **Power Pages** for seamless external user access as part of a larger use case.
 The Copilot will :
-- Provide information on **farming queries** by searching the public website of the United States Department of Agriculture (USDA) and providing contextual answers to farmer queries.
+- Provide information on **farming queries** by searching the public website of the *United States Department of Agriculture (USDA)* and providing contextual answers to farmer queries.
-- Generate the current **climate conditions** from Weather.com so that the farmer can plan his crop season.
+- Generate the current **climate conditions** from *Weather.com* so that the farmer can plan his crop season.
-- Come up with additional details about **loan facilities** by querying the farmers.gov site.
+- Come up with additional details about **loan facilities** by querying the *Farmers.gov* site.

 We will be leveraging the **Generative Answers and Generative Topic Orchestration** capabilities of Copilot to ensure a seamless and efficient user experience.